learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 > a security-oriented, lightweight Linux distribution based on [musl libc](https://www.musl-libc.org/) and [busybox](https://www.busybox.net/)

-In other words, a linux distribution that is smaller in size and more secure.
+In other words, a Linux distribution that is smaller in size and more secure.

 You shouldn't take their words for granted.
-Let's check if that's the case.
+Let's check if the image is smaller.

-Let's tweak the `Dockerfile` to use `node:8-alpine`:
+You should tweak the `Dockerfile` and use `node:8-alpine`:

 ```dockerfile
 FROM node:8 as build